pulumi/docs/reference/pkg/python/pulumi_aws/rds/index.md

 <code class="descname">monitoring_role_arn</code><em class="property"> = None</em><a class="headerlink" href="#pulumi_aws.rds.Instance.monitoring_role_arn" title="Permalink to this definition">¶</a></dt>
 <dd><p>The ARN for the IAM role that permits RDS
 to send enhanced monitoring metrics to CloudWatch Logs.
-You can find more information on the [AWS
+You can find more information on the <a class="reference external" href="https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Monitoring.html">AWS
-Documentation](<a class="reference external" href="https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Monitoring.html">https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_Monitoring.html</a>)
+Documentation</a>
 what IAM permissions are needed to allow Enhanced Monitoring for RDS Instances.</p>
 </dd></dl>